 3. For some patients, taking probiotics during future courses of antibiotics may be protective against C. diff coming back.
 Review AGA’s patient education on probiotics and talk to your health care provider about whether probiotics may help you.

-Fecal microbiota transplantation (FMT) is when stool containing micro-organisms from the GI tract of a healthy donor is transferred into the colon of a patient to try to reintroduce or boost helpful organisms.
-FMT is most commonly used to treat Clostridioides difficile (C. diff) infection that has continued to come back despite multiple courses of antibiotic treatment.
-FMT is also used at some centers to treat hospitalized patients with very severe C. diff that is not responding to treatment.
-FMT for other conditions (such as IBS or IBD) must be given as part of a clinical trial.
+Fecal microbiota transplantation (FMT) is when stool from a healthy donor is made into a liquid mixture and transferred into the colon of a different person to try to reintroduce or boost helpful organisms.
+FMT is only approved to treat Clostridioides difficile (C. diff) infection that has occurred three times despite adequate antibiotic treatment.
+FMT for other conditions must be given as part of a clinical trial.

-Your health care provider will use donor stool and saline to create a liquid mixture that may be transferred into your GI tract.
-This is most commonly done during a colonoscopy or sigmoidoscopy.
-Other methods that have been used with success, and which may be used in select cases, include oral capsules containing donor bacteria (swallowed by mouth), fecal enemas (given through the rectum) and using a tube inserted through the nose and into the upper part of your GI tract.
+Your health care provider will use donor stool and saline to create a liquid mixture that may be transferred into your GI tract during a colonoscopy or sigmoidoscopy.
+Other methods that have been used with success, and which may be used in select cases, include fecal enemas (given through the rectum) and using a nasogastric (nasal) tube into the upper part of your GI tract.

-There are more than 500 case reports in the world’s medical literature and at least 5 randomized controlled clinical trials, which report cure rates as high as 90 to 95 percent for C. diff using FMT as a treatment.
+There are more than 500 case reports in the world’s medical literature so far and a recent randomized controlled clinical trial, reporting an overall cure rate of 90 to 95 percent for C. diff using FMT as a treatment.

 If your health care provider suggests you have an FMT, ask them to learn more about the AGA Fecal Microbiota Transplantation (FMT) National Registry.
 If you have received an FMT, you are strongly encouraged to join this community of patients helping us to better understand the long-term safety and impact of FMT.

-We are still learning about the long-term safety of FMT.
-Patients are asked to sign a consent form acknowledging the potential risks with the FMT (infection, allergic or immune reaction, or other disease transmissions).
-There is not a lot of long-term safety data on FMT, so there may be risks we still don’t know about.
+Patients are asked to sign a consent form acknowledging the risks of having colonoscopy, if appropriate, as well as potential risks with the FMT (infection, allergic or immune reaction, or other disease transmissions).

 If you are a patient interested in having an FMT, visit Clinicaltrials.gov to see sites participating in the AGA Fecal Microbiota Transplantation (FMT) National Registry.
 You or your provider can contact the participating sites to learn more about enrolling.

-FMT is performed on patients who are suffering from recurring or severe C. diff.
-FMT patients who have had at least two C. diff infections may be candidates for FMT.
+FMT is performed on patients who are suffering from recurring C. diff.
+FMT is an effective and approved procedure used to treat C. diff infection if it has occurred at least three times despite antibiotic treatment.
+Patients who have had two more severe C. diff infections (admitted to an intensive care unit) may also be candidates for FMT.
 There is ongoing research to determine if FMT may work for other health issues.

 The best donor is somebody in good health who has not taken any antibiotics for at least 90 days.
-Some patients choose a close family member, although the donor does not necessarily have to be related to the recipient.
-Many hospitals use donor stool from stool banks, in which healthy volunteers are screening and tested before they donate stool (like a blood bank).
+Most patients choose a close family member, although the donor does not necessarily have to be related to the recipient.

 Donors fill out a screening questionnaire like those done at blood banks and for organ or tissue transplants.